simran-dhiman01/voting-app-backend/Readme.md

 ---

 # Features
--User sign up and login
+*User sign up and login
--User can view the list of candidates
+*User can view the list of candidates
--User is allowed to vote a candidate only once.
+*User is allowed to vote a candidate only once.
--Admin can manage candidates (add, update, delete) -Admin is not allowed to vote.
+*Admin can manage candidates (add, update, delete) *Admin is not allowed to vote.

 ---